 Welcome to Seoul, the heart and soul of South Korea.
+You could call it the soul of seoul!
 This bustling metropolis, home to over 10 million residents, is a city of endless possibilities and contrasts where modern skyscrapers stand side by side with centuries-old palaces and temples.
 As the capital city of South Korea, Seoul is a hub of economic activity, cultural heritage, and technological innovation.

 As you navigate the city, you’ll find a blend of traditional and modern elements at every turn.
 From ancient Buddhist temples to state-of-the-art shopping malls, Seoul has a diverse range of attractions that cater to every type of traveler.
 Whether you’re a history buff, a shopping enthusiast, or a food lover, Seoul has something for you.